 In October, the interurban trolley line reaches Oswego.
 The line extends from Aurora south to Yorkville.

 1903: First black student to graduate from high school in Kendall County, Ferdinand Smith, graduates from Oswego High School.
+He is the grandson of an escaped slave, Nathan Hughes, who fought in the 29th U.S. Colored Infantry Regiment during the Civil War and who farms just outside Oswego.

 1907: Robert Johnston’s new home at the corner of Madison and Chicago Road (Routes 34 and 25) was completed and the family moved in.